carbon-language/carbon-lang/clang/lib/StaticAnalyzer/README.txt

 to tell the Checker that we are about to analyze a CallExpr, and the checker is asked to check for any preconditions that might not be satisfied.
-The checker can do nothing, or it can generate a new GRState and ExplodedNode which contains updated checker state.
+The checker can do nothing, or it can generate a new ProgramState and ExplodedNode which contains updated checker state.
 If it finds a bug, it can tell the BugReporter object about the bug, providing it an ExplodedNode which is the last node in the path that triggered the problem.